 The primary commercial fishery conducted in and around the Lease Area is the harvesting of BSB and Whelk/Conch using pots.
 These vessels typically work from the smaller Virginia Eastern Shore ports of Cape Charles, Oyster, Willis Warf, Wachapreague and Chincoteague as well as the Virginia Beach area ports of Rudee Inlet and Lynnhaven.
 The BSB fishery is managed via a federally mandated quota system, catch/effort reporting is required, and there is a single fisherman that targets BSB with pots in the Lease Area.
-The whelk/Conch fishery in federal waters, where the Lease Area exists, does not fall under any specific fishery management plan.
+The whelk/conch fishery in federal waters, where the Lease Area exists, does not fall under any specific fishery management plan.
 Fishermen are required to be permitted to land their catch in the Commonwealth of Virginia, landings reporting are required but reporting specific location of effort is not required.

 The BSB gear is typically fished from April into January.
 The fisherman that works this gear is known to Dominion Energy and an ongoing relationship has been established.
 The whelk/conch fishery typically runs from October through May in the region, and the fishery is heavily dependent on water temperature.
 Within the lease area, the whelk/conch fishing typically begins in the December timeframe, fishing will slow when water temperatures decrease in the February timeframe and will then pick up again in the Spring as water temperatures warm.
+Most of the whelk/conch fishermen also fish blue crab in the Chesapeake Bay and, as a consequence, whelk/conch fishing typically ends prior to the opening of blue crab season in April.
 There are a limited number of fishermen that fish whelk/conch in the lease area, and most are known to Dominion Energy; direct outreach and relationship building is ongoing.